solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-03-00-Docker/README.md

 1. Open **Docker Desktop**, if prompted, select **OK**
 2. In the agreement dialog, select the checkbox and then select  **Accept**
 3. It will take a few minutes for the Docker service to start, when prompted, select **Skip tutorial**
-4. Open a PowerShell window, run the following to download a php-enabled docker container:
+4. Open a PowerShell window, then run the following to download a php-enabled docker container:

     ```Powershell
     docker pull php:8.2-apache